Do homeopathic remedies protect against X-rays, CT scans and other radiological procedures?

 What’s the Risk?

 The chance of developing cancer from just one x-ray or CT scan is relatively small but cellular damage that doesn’t go away does occur.
 Over time, this damage is increased by other medical exposures that may take place.
 The damaging effect of background radiation also accumulates.
-Progressive exposure from both sources increases the likelihood of cancer developing.
+Progressive exposure from both sources increases the risk of cancer developing.

 Other Adverse Effects

-X-rays and other forms of radiation cause birth defects in the foetus during the early stages of pregnancy, and high-dose or prolonged exposure can result in erythema (skin reddening), tissue damage, hair loss, and cataracts.
+X-rays and other forms of radiation cause birth defects in the foetus during the early stages of pregnancy, and high-dose or prolonged exposure may result in erythema (skin reddening), tissue damage, hair loss, and cataracts.
 These last conditions can be prevented and treated by homeopathy – something that will be discussed in our next article.

 Children are Vulnerable